-Apollonius on the Present and Future of Psychical Research-By E. U. Bennett, M.A.
+APOLLONIUS ON THE PRESENT AND FUTURE OF PSYCHICAL RESEARCH.
+By E. U. Bennett, M.A.
 London: Kegan Paul, Trench, Trubner & Co., Ltd. P. 95.
-Price 2s.
+Price 28.
 6d. net.

 HERE is another volume in the well-known To-day and To-morrow Series, which will be welcomed by all who are interested in its subject.
-Mr. Bennett has evidently striven very hard to maintain an attitude of abso-
+Mr. Bennett has evidently striven very hard to maintain an attitude of absoby ROBERTSON BALLARD Cloth.
+55. net.